learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 * Use inheritance to write nonredundant code
 * Create methods that calculate statistics of the attributes of an object
-* Create Object-Oriented data models that describe the real world with multiple classes and subclasses and interaction between classes
+* Create object-oriented data models that describe the real world with multiple classes and subclasses and interaction between classes

 <img src='images/herd_immunity.gif'>

 In the previous lesson, you saw some of the various steps you'll now take to create this simulation.

-Since you'll be building a stochastic simulation that makes use of randomness, start by importing numpy and setting a random seed for reproducibility.
+Since you'll be building a stochastic simulation that makes use of randomness, start by importing `numpy` and setting a random seed for reproducibility.

 Run the cell below to do this now.